Skip to Content

 7. Post-traumatic stress disorder (PTSD) Service Dogs

 A PTSD service dog can provide its owner with comfort and security to cope with daily life.
-They will keep them calm and can even remind them of taking their medication.
+They will keep them calm and can even remind them to take their medication.

 8. Guide Dogs